Rookout/deployment-examples/aws-lambda-python/README.md

 ## Rookout Integration Process

 We have added Rookout to the original project by:
-1. Installing rookout dependency : `pip install rook -t .` and adding it in the entry file `from rook import auto_start`
+1. Installing rookout dependency : `pip install rook -t .` (installs module in root folder) and adding it in the entry file `from rook import auto_start`

 1. Set Lambda environment for `ROOKOUT_AGENT_HOST` (cloud.agent.rookout.com), `ROOKOUT_AGENT_PORT` (443) and `ROOKOUT_TOKEN` in order to connect to a remote hosted agent